JordanFrecon/jordanfrecon.github.io/_posts/2022-06-24-experiment-development-model.md.md

 | rm *FIL* | Remove file *FIL* |

+## Conclusion

+Finally, you can repeat these sprints agile multiple times until you get the results expected.
+If you want to go further, you can check [SetupTools Development Mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html) and [Docker](https://hub.docker.com/_/python).

-## Acknowledgments and to go further
+## Acknowledgments

 Thanks [Bamdad](https://github.com/bamdadsabbagh) for your precious comments.
 It is always a pleasure!

-If you want to go further, you can check [SetupTools Development Mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html) and [Docker](https://hub.docker.com/_/python).